YVC STEM Grant

 Grantees will receive the first half of their grant award up front and the second half after successful completion of their project.

 If the STEM project will take two months or less to complete, the grantee will need to submit one grant report upon the completion of the initiative.
 If the STEM initiative will take more than two months to complete, grantees must submit a mid-project and an end-of-project grant report (due by May 31, 2022) including total number of youth involved, the number of hours served, and number of project days.
-Grantees will be required to submit photos from their initiative, with volunteers wearing properly branded YVC apparel in the majority, if not all, photos.
+Grantees will be required to submit photos and videos from their initiative, with volunteers wearing properly branded YVC apparel in the majority of, if not all, photos.
 Grantees can submit grant reports here.

 DON’T FORGET: You will receive a confirmation email after successful submission of your grant application.
 If you do not receive one, please try again and contact YVCHQ to ensure successful submission.
 You may also begin writing your grant and save your progress and finish it at a later time, although we encourage you to save your progress in a separate Word document as well.